Effective Property Checking

 Property checking is a generalisation of unit testing, where our assertions can contain free variables.
 Every unit test is hence already a property, albeit a trivial one; the interesting part is how we might generalise such tests to take advantage of some free variables.

-let db = addValue key value newDB
+let db :: DB = addValue key value newDB

-found = lookup (keyQuery key) db
+found :: Result = lookup (keyQuery key) db

 Code notes